 The Shaqnosis generated an interesting sneaker commercial that debuted during the Super Bowl.
 It isn’t the greatest commercial ever, but there is a subtle diss to Penny Hardaway towards the end that gives an insight into the disintegrating relationship between the two superstars.

 To make matters worse, Michael Jordan had rejoined the Bulls and led them to one of the greatest regular-season records in the history of the NBA.
 Over the course of the season, the animosity between Shaq and Penny grew deeper.
 Everything came to a head when the Bulls swept the Magic in the Eastern Conference Playoffs.

 During Shaq’s contract negotiations that summer, a series of miscommunications and unfortunate circumstances left Shaq feeling like the Magic and Penny himself didn’t appreciate him as much as they should.
 Penny and Shaq were playing for USA Basketball at the time during the 1996 Olympics in Atlanta.
 Before the games were over, Shaq signed a 7 year, 120 million dollar contract with the Lakers, and the Magic’s title aspirations went up in smoke.

 Before heading to LA, Shaq got another signature model with Reebok, the Reebok Preacher.
 These guys were CHUNKY.
 They featured a Clarino synthetic upper, a Hexalite midsole, as well as heel and forefoot Hexalite units, and an EVA midsole wrap.
 They came in two colorways, a black/white version and a white/navy version with a translucent outsole.

-Shaq in LA
+Shaq shoes LA Lakers